FHLB Dallas FORTIFIED Fund

 - Members are responsible for ensuring that households have a family income of 120 percent or less of the area median income (AMI) at the time the household's income is verified.
 Verification must occur within 90 days prior to submission of the application to FHLB Dallas

-- The member may not request funds in an amount exceeding $15,000 per household for the replacement of an existing roof or $7,500 per household for the upgrade to a FORTIFIED roof on a newly constructed home.
-In both cases, the funds will pay for the actual cost of the roof plus any allowable intermediary and evaluator fees within the program limits
+- The member may not request funds in an amount exceeding $17,000 per household for the replacement of an existing roof.
+The funds will pay for the actual cost of the roof plus any allowable intermediary and evaluator fees within the program limits

 - The roof must be completed in accordance with FHLB Dallas FORTIFIED Fund program requirements.
-For existing homes, the intermediary fee may not exceed $1,000.
-For new homes, an intermediary fee is not allowed; however, the evaluator fee is allowed
+The intermediary fee may not exceed $1,000

 - The member must pass on the full amount of the funds as a grant for the benefit of the household for which the funds were approved

-- Housholds may not receive any cash back
+- Households may not receive any cash back

 Key documentation can be found in the FORTIFIED Fund User Guide.
-The FORTIFIED Fund User Guide will be published here by April 15, 2025.
-For each household included in the application, Members are responsible for collecting and verifying the following:
+For each household included in the application, members are responsible for collecting and verifying the following:

-- Roof Repair Estimate (existing homes only): The roofer must provide a cost estimate for each household included in the application.
-This document must be signed by the roofer, homeowner, and a Member representative
+- Roof Repair Estimate: The roofer must provide a cost estimate for each household included in the application.
+This document must be signed by the roofer, homeowner, and a member representative

-- Pre-Construction Evaluation Affidavit (existing homes only): An IBHS certified evaluator must perform an initial review of each home’s current condition and provide documentation of the steps needed to complete the roof.
+- Pre-Construction Evaluation Affidavit: An IBHS certified evaluator must perform an initial review of each home’s current condition and provide documentation of the steps needed to complete the roof.
 The Pre-Construction Evaluation Affidavit serves as verification that this has occurred

 - Household Income Certification Form: Income information for each household must be collected and verified on this form.
 Documentation must be collected to verify each source of income using FHLB Dallas methodology explained in this video.
 This includes, but is not limited to, paystubs, social security award letters, pension statements, and tax documents